Azure/API-Management/changelogs/api-management-service.md

 * Policy parsing is now consistent across locales, ensuring numbers are interpreted reliably regardless of browser language or region (comma vs. dot), preventing save errors.
 * The `validate-azure-ad-token` policy now returns more detailed error messages when token validation fails.
 * API inspector now provides better visibility into authentication, showing when OAuth or OIDC settings were last refreshed, whether refresh succeeded, and any error details.
-* The self-hosted gateway now produces cleaner JSON logs, applies configuration updates more reliably, and starts successfully even if the OpenTelemetry monitoring isn't configured.
+* The self-hosted gateway now produces cleaner JSON logs, applies configuration updates more reliably, and starts successfully even when the OpenTelemetry monitoring isn't configured.

 ### Bug fixes